Our use of cookies

 • We also continue to support local businesses that face ongoing challenging conditions due to a wide range of factors including high interest rates and energy prices, increased commodity costs, increasing wage levels and lower consumer demand.

-• Looking at the local data in more detail, following increases in the claimant count since before the start of the year, the number of work-related benefit claimants in Staffordshire decreased by 165 this month to a total of 16,475 claimants.
-It is of note that Staffordshire had the highest percentage decrease this month in the West Midlands, with most other areas seeing an increase.
+• Looking at the local data in more detail, following increases in the claimant count since before the start of the year, the number of work-related benefit claimants in Staffordshire increased by 25 this month to a total of 16,415 claimants.
+It is of note that Staffordshire had the second smallest increase this month in the West Midlands, and a far lower increase than seen regionally and nationally.

 • The claimant rate for Staffordshire has remained unchanged at 3.1% of the working age population.
-Staffordshire continues to have one of the lowest rates in the West Midlands, far lower than the average for the region of 5.8% which increased from 5.7%, and lower than the average for England of 4.4% which increased from 4.3%.
+Staffordshire continues to have one of the lowest rates in the West Midlands, far lower than the average for the region of 5.8% which remained unchanged, and lower than the average for England of 4.4% which increased from 4.3%.

-• Turning to job vacancies, Staffordshire saw a 9% decrease in the number of available job vacancies between August and September to a total of 12,000.
+• Turning to job vacancies, Staffordshire saw a 1% increase in the number of available job vacancies between September and October to a total of 12,000.
 This is lower than the number of work-related benefit claimants.
-Stoke-on-Trent saw an 8% decrease in job vacancies to a total of 4,800 which is significantly lower than the number of claimants.
-Across the region in the last month there was also a 9% decrease, and nationally there was a 10% decrease in job vacancies.
+Stoke-on-Trent saw a 1% decrease in job vacancies to a total of 4,700 which is significantly lower than the number of claimants.
+Across the region in the last month there was also a 3% increase, and nationally there was no change in the number of job vacancies.

 • Considering the top 20 job vacancy occupations in Stoke-on-Trent and Staffordshire, demand for roles in social care continue to remain high with ‘Care Workers and Home Carers’ being the most in demand occupations.
 The following occupations ‘Sales Related,’ ‘Cleaners & Domestics’ and ‘Large Goods Vehicle Drivers’ also have strong demand.